History of U.S. foreign policy, 1776–1801: Quasi-War--the undeclared naval war, 1798-1800

 In February 1799, Adams surprised many by announcing that he would send diplomat William Vans Murray on a peace mission to France.
 Adams delayed sending a delegation while he awaited the construction of several U.S. warships, which he hoped would alter the balance of power in the Caribbean.
 Much to the chagrin of Hamilton and other arch-Federalists, the delegation was finally dispatched in November 1799.
 The president's decision to send a second delegation to France precipitated a bitter split in the Federalist Party, and some Federalist leaders began to look for an alternative to Adams in the 1800 presidential election.
 The prospects for peace between the U.S. and France were bolstered by the ascent of Napoleon in November 1799, as Napoleon viewed the Quasi-War as a distraction from the ongoing war in Europe.
 In the spring of 1800, the delegation sent by Adams began negotiating with the French delegation, led by Joseph Bonaparte.

 The war came to a close in September when both parties signed the Convention of 1800, but the French refused to recognize the abdication of the Treaty of Alliance of 1778, which had created a Franco-American alliance.
-The United States gained little from the settlement other than the suspension of hostilities with the French, but the timing of the agreement proved fortunate for the U.S., as the French would gain a temporary reprieve from war with Britain in the 1802 Treaty of Amiens.
+The United States gained little from the settlement other than the suspension of hostilities with the French, but the timing of the agreement proved fortunate for the U.S., as the French made peace with Britain in the 1802 Treaty of Amiens.
 News of the signing of the convention did not arrive in the United States until after the election.
 Overcoming the opposition of some Federalists, Adams was able to win Senate ratification of the convention in February 1801.
 Having concluded the war, Adams demobilized the emergency army.